t-nissie/GeometricIntegrators.jl/README.md

 [Geometric integrators](https://en.wikipedia.org/wiki/Geometric_integrator)
 (Euler, symplectic-Euler, velocity-Verlet, position-Verlet and leapfrog) in Julia

-You can use this module of GeometricIntegrators with Julia-0.4.x and Julia-0.5.x.
+You can use this module of GeometricIntegrators with Julia-1.4.

 Its homepage is https://github.com/t-nissie/GeometricIntegrators.jl .

 ## Setup
 There are no dependencies, just install with

-    Pkg.clone("git://github.com/t-nissie/GeometricIntegrators.jl.git")
+    using Pkg; Pkg.add(PackageSpec(url="https://github.com/t-nissie/GeometricIntegrators.jl", rev="master"));

 ## Example
 ### In-line example
 An example is in the end of `src/GeometricIntegrators.jl`.
-If you are using Julia-0.5 or higher and
+If you are using Julia-1.4 and
 Winston (https://github.com/nolta/Winston.jl),

     $ cd src/